dharmab/dcs-campaigns/theaters/calamity/README.md

 We will bias towards making a large number of simple templates, and updating the scenario with additional templates over time.

-Certain templates, such as SEAD, CAS: Frontline, Interdiction: Artillery, and Interdiction: Rocket and missile launch sites will make use of DCT’s exclusion feature to present one of 3+ randomized variants.
+Certain templates, such as SEAD, CAS: Frontline, Interdiction: Artillery, and Interdiction: Rocket and missile launch sites will make use of DCT’s exclusion feature to present one of 2-3 randomized variants.
 This prevents players from memorizing the exact locations of units, especially air defenses and search+destroy targets.

 Completion thresholds will be set to relatively low values in many cases.
 The players shouldn’t need to defeat every target; getting a few bombs on the target should be considered a mission success.

 ## Air Defense

-The scenario will have a large number of SA-2 and SA-3 sites, and a smaller number of SA-6 and EWR sites.
+The scenario will have a large number of SA-2 and SA-3 sites, and a smaller number of SA-5, SA-6 and EWR sites.
 The sites will be networked together using an IADS script.
 We choose these older SAMs because they can be defeated through fun gameplay such as low-level strikes or Wild Weasel tactics.

-The Air Defense network will be supplemented by SA-8 and SA-9 tactical defense systesm.
+The Air Defense network will be supplemented by SA-8 and SA-9 tactical defense systems.
 We choose SA-8 and SA-9 over MANPADS because 1. the older Strela missiles are more fun to evade than the Iglas in DCS and 2. the vehicles carrying the SA-8 and SA-9 are easier to spot than infantry with MANPADS.
 This supports fun gameplay instead of being instantly killed by something you didn't see.
 [Fun is not realism!](https://www.youtube.com/watch?v=MGpFEv1-mAo)

 ## Air Interception